hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 Each `network_interfaces` block supports the following:

+* `associate_carrier_ip_address` - Associate a Carrier IP address with `eth0` for a new network interface.
+Use this option when you launch an instance in a Wavelength Zone and want to associate a Carrier IP address with the network interface.
+Boolean value.
 * `associate_public_ip_address` - Associate a public ip address with the network interface.
 Boolean value.
 * `delete_on_termination` - Whether the network interface should be destroyed on instance termination.
 Defaults to `false` if not set.
 * `description` - Description of the network interface.